Second-impact syndrome: Epidemiology

-Both direct blows to the head and blows to the body can produce the subdural hematomas, diffuse cerebral edema, subarachnoid hemorrhage and ischemic stroke, all pathologies that can lead to death.
+Both direct blows to the head and blows to the body can produce subdural hematomas, diffuse cerebral edema, subarachnoid hemorrhage, and ischemic stroke, all pathologies that can lead to death.
 By one estimate, the syndrome kills four to six people under the age of 18 per year.
 According to the Centers for Disease Control, about 1.5 people die each year from a concussion in the US; in most of these cases, the person had received another concussion previously.
-In the presence of second impact syndrome, the mortality rate is at best 50% when diffuse cerebral swelling occurs.
+In the presence of second-impact syndrome, the mortality rate is at best 50% when diffuse cerebral swelling occurs.

 In part due to the poor documentation of the initial injury and continuing symptoms in recorded cases, some professionals think that the condition is over-diagnosed, and some doubt the validity of the diagnosis altogether.
 Due to the nature of the impact, the validity may be in question as subdural hematomas or other structural anomalies may directly affect the outcome.
-Along with the short term effects that occur with second impact syndrome, improper care for concussions can lead to longer term effects as well.
+Along with the short term effects that occur with second-impact syndrome, improper care for concussions can lead to longer term effects as well.
 These include early onset dementia or Alzheimer's, and early onset of Parkinson's disease.
-Along with an increase of loss of vision and risk of stroke can occur further on in their lives.
+Increased loss of vision and risk of stroke can occur further on in their lives.

 History

 The condition was first described in 1973 by R.C.
 Schneider, and the term second-impact syndrome was coined in 1984.
 In 1984, R.L.
 Saunders described the death of a football player who had died after a second, unremarkable concussion and hypothesized that the second blow caused a catastrophic rise in ICP, possibly through loss of vasomotor tone, because the brain was in a vulnerable state.
 Between 1984 and 1991, only four cases were documented.
 Between 1992 and 1998, reports of the condition began to be made more frequently than they had before, a fact is thought to be due to wider recognition of the syndrome by clinicians.
 In 1991, J.P.
 Kelly and others reported another football death after repeated concussions and coined the term "vascular congestion syndrome".

-In 2002, a high-school football player from Texas named Will Benson had two concussions within two weeks; he collapsed shortly after the second one and died six days later as the result.
-He is thought to have died from SIS.
-Will's Bill, a law for which the father of the player had advocated after his son's death, was passed in Texas in June 2007.
-The law mandates basic emergency and safety training for sports officials in high schools, including education about second-impact syndrome, with a special focus on concussion symptoms.